Plan & Deploy

 - You must work inside a project.
 Plan & Deploy is not available in Personal Workspace.
 For the Actions menu on the canvas, see Topology canvas, section Actions.

-- Set up Environment configuration for the project before you rely on Plan.
+- Set up Environment configuration for the project before you rely on Plan or Deploy.

 For project-level templates (blueprints for new appStacks), see Environment configurations.

-- For the exact UI steps to run Plan from the appStack (Deploy > Plan > environment > run), use Plan infrastructure changes (AWS) in IaC in StackGen.
-The steps there include the success state, the log button, and a screenshot.
+For the exact UI steps to run Plan from the appStack (Deploy > Plan > environment > run), use Plan infrastructure changes (AWS) in IaC in StackGen.
+The same StackGen flow applies to supported Azure plans and deployments after the required credentials are attached.

 You can start Plan from the appStack Deploy area, or from the topology Actions menu with Plan & Deploy, when you are in a project and the appStack is ready to plan.